Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

-\begin{lemma} Borda-\textsc{Comb}-CCAC and Borda-\textsc{Comb}-DCAC are both $\np$-hard even for elections with only two voters. \end{lemma} \begin{proof} Let the notation be as in the introduction to the set-embedding section.
-Given an instance $I:=\probSetCoverInstance$ for \probSetCover with $n:=\|\ElementCandidateSet\|$, we create an instance $I'$ of Borda-\textsc{Comb}-CCAC as follows.
-We construct the set of registered candidates $C = \{d, p\}\cup D$, where $D = \{d_1, \ldots, d_{n}\}$.
-We construct the set of the unregistered candidates $A = \ElementCandidateSet\cup \SetCandidateSet$.
-We construct two voters with the following preference order:
+\begin{proof} Let the notation be as in the introduction to Section~\ref{sec:set}.
+Given an instance~$I\coloneqq\probSetCoverInstance$ for \probSetCover, we construct an instance for Copeland$^\alpha$-\textsc{Comb}-DCDC.
+Since our reduction will produce an instance with an odd number of voters, the particular value of $\alpha$ is immaterial.
+We form the set of candidates: